EENI Global Business School.

 COMESA (Common Market for Eastern and Southern Africa).

-1. These countries are predominantly Christians;
+1. These countries are predominantly Christians

-2. Muslim countries are the Comoros, Djibouti, Egypt, Somalia, and Sudan;
+2. Muslim Countries are the Comoros, Djibouti, Egypt, Somalia, and Sudan

-3. The population of the COMESA Markets: 406 million inhabitants;
+3. The population of the COMESA Markets: 406 million inhabitants

-4. Former members of the Common Market for Eastern and Southern Africa (COMESA): Lesotho (1997), Mozambique (1997), Tanzania (2000), Namibia (2004), and Angola (2007).
+4. Former members of the COMESA: Lesotho (1997), Mozambique (1997), Tanzania (2000), Namibia (2004), and Angola (2007)

 The COMESA Free-Trade Area was achieved in 2000 when nine of the COMESA member economies (Djibouti, Kenya, Madagascar, Malawi, Mauritius, Sudan, Zambia, and Zimbabwe) eliminated their tariffs on the originating products from the Eastern and Southern African Countries.